ST10469747/Playlist-Manager/README.md

 Detailed screen

 This page shows the results based on the users information typed in.
-The code also calculates the average rating based on thye three answers provided
+The code also calculates the average rating based on thye three answers provided.
+The user will enter the information with different artists, songs and rating, when the user has recieved three ratings, the user will be able to calculate the average rating.
+The "Back" button takes the user to the mainActivity where the user can repeat the process again.

 ![image](https://github.com/user-attachments/assets/f38ab23c-da79-4a3d-aa47-0fd97931c8d5)
 ![image](https://github.com/user-attachments/assets/75e2243e-5c58-43a4-bf96-18a0a7da5f8b)